mateusfreira/Docs/src/v2.0/concepts/datamodel.md

 An edge is a *named* directional link connecting two vertices for a purpose, a *one-to-one relation*.
 For instance, a book has an author, a husband has wife and a child has a mother.
 The edges for these would be _book vertex_ `--authouredBy->` _person vertex_, _man vertex_ `--marriedTo->` _woman vertex_.

-Edges are directional, so if you set the edge _man_ `--crushOn->` _woman_, it only tells us that the man is married to the woman, but it tells us nothing about woman's relationship status.
+Edges are directional, so if you set the edge _man_ `--marriedTo->` _woman_, it only tells us that the man is married to the woman, but it tells us nothing about woman's relationship status.
 For that, another edge, _woman_ `--marriedTo->` _man_, should be created.

 Appbase only allows for unique edge names.
 The default behaviour is last-write-wins in case a new edge is created with an existing name.
 Edges have priorities which are rational numbers (think of the ``Number`` datatype in Javascript).